ferritinman/aws-bootcamp-cruddur-2023/journal/week8.md

 This makes a lot of more sense to me than the video solution (plus it actually works for me).
 I hope its "correct", there are always more than one way to do things in cloud.

 Notes:
-- API Gateway | Develop | CORS requires new gitpod URL
+- API Gateway | Develop | CORS requires new gitpod URL on new gitpod environment
-- ProfileForm.js need new gitpod URL (I tried it without and it works)
+- ProfileForm.js and CruddurAvatarUpload (Lambda) do not need CORS headers

+### Fix CORS Final AWS Lambda Layers

+The "CruddurAvatarUpload" Lambda function was unable to load the JWT library to get the cognito_user_uuid out of the token, so I created a Lambda layer to "import" the library for the function to use.
+The JWT library was uploaded to AWS via a utility script.

+I had no issues following along.
+My Lambda function for "CruddurAvatarUpload" does not have the if/else block because I got the CORS working via API Gateway, so I dont get OPTIONS in my events.

+Hot tip: When creating output, create it as JSON so they will be easier to search

+### Render Avatar from CloudFront

+No issues following along with the video.

+I believe I have an issue with hard coded usernames, but I have the avatar uploads working.
+I was struggling in previous weeks (along with this week), so I have not yet fixed the "andrewbrown" and "bayko" users.